uweschmitt/emzed/website/tour.rst

 Actually, *eMZed* includes two peak detection algorithm of the *XCMS* [xcms]_ package:
 *centwave* [centwave]_ and *matched filters*.
 Accepted input file formats are *mzML*, *mzxml*, and *mzData*.
-The output file format is *eMZed*-specfic and has the file extension ``.table``.
+The output file format is *eMZed*-specific and has the file extension ``.table``.
 In addition ``.csv`` files are saved.

-We continue with an example of centwave algorithm for high resolution LC-MS data.
+We continue with an example of Centwave algorithm for high resolution LC-MS data.
-You can start the *centwave* feature detector by typing
+You can start the *Centwave* feature detector by typing

 .. pycon::
    tables = batches.runCentwave("*.mzXML", destination=".", configid="tour")!noexec